Sebin-V/Sebin-V/README.md

 A miniaturized rover that completely skips standard ultrasonic sensors in favor of lasers.
 * Runs on four VL53L0X ToF lasers for 360-degree obstacle avoidance.
 * Programmed to handle line following and track hand gestures for touchless directional control.

----

-## 📷 ESP32-S3 Digital Camera
-A scratch-built, standalone digital camera for taking and reviewing photos.
-* Uses an ESP32-S3 module paired with a 2.4-inch TFT display.
-* Features a live photo preview, image capture, and a custom playback interface.

----

-## 🕵️‍♂️ Pluedo
-A desktop murder mystery game I wrote in Python using the Tkinter framework.
-* Features a full GUI, a custom suspect interrogation system, and an interactive logic puzzle loop to solve the case.
-*